climlab/climlab/docs/source/contributing.rst

     pytest -v -m "not compiled"

 which excludes the tests marked as requiring the compiled components.
 Again, look for all tests to report ``PASSED``.
+For more details see the `pytest`_ documentation.

 If you are interacting with compiled components (e.g. RRTMG radiation), testing is a little more complicated.
 You will need to rebuild and install a new version.
 We use (and recommend) `conda build`_ to handle the dependencies including Fortran compiler.